arpitadas-54/Diabetes-Prediction/README.md

 2. Exploratory Data Analysis

-  Univariate and Bivariate Analysis
+  # Univariate and Bivariate Analysis
-UniUnivariate Analysis
+Univariate Analysis
 Univariate analysis involves examining each variable in the dataset separately.
 Here, we'll look at the distribution of numerical and categorical variables.
 Bivariate Analysis
 Bivariate analysis involves examining the relationship between two variables.